-Based on the email landing in my inbox it appears it is time for this little reminder about E-mail Marketing Etiquette.
+Based on the email landing in my inbox, it appears it is time for this little reminder about Email Marketing Etiquette.

 Just the Basics

-Most sole proprietors and small business owners I work with struggle with the proper use of email when it comes to business marketing.
-When it comes to email marketing the last thing we want to do is discourage subscribers, cause unsubscribes or worse — get reported for spamming!
+Most sole proprietors and small business owners I work with struggle with the proper use of email for business marketing.
+When it comes to email marketing, the last thing we want to do is discourage subscribers, cause unsubscribes, or worse — get reported for spamming!

 What to Do, What Works, What Doesn’t

 - Always get permission!
 It’s the law.
-I discuss this in more detail in my article: CAN-SPAM and Your Business E-mail Marketing.
+I discuss this in more detail in my article: CAN-SPAM and Your Business Email Marketing.
 If an interested party emails for information on your product or service, that is NOT tacit permission to add them to your list.
-Add a checkbox on your forms – that is NOT checked — asking if they want to be added to your newsletter list.
+Add a checkbox on your forms – that is NOT checked by default — asking if they want to be added to your newsletter list.
 Then respect that choice.

 - Spellcheck, then read out loud!
 Rinse and repeat.
 Nothing can dent your brand’s professional image like typos and grammatical errors.

 - Be very wary of email lists or databases that are available for purchase.
 You do not know the integrity of those lists or how they were accumulated.
-Work instead on building your own list organically through your website contact/subscribe form(s).
+Work instead on building your list organically through your website contact/subscribe form(s).